anishpatel321/ENEL645-FinalProject/README.md

 This project by Group 23 for the ENEL 645 course explores facial expression recognition using both traditional Convolutional Neural Networks (CNNs) and advanced Transfer Learning models.
 Our analysis and model training are based on the FER-2013 dataset.

 ## Members
-Atif Pathan
+Atif Pathan,
-Anish Patel
+Anish Patel,
-Satchy Karalasingham
+Satchy Karalasingham,
-Balkarn Gill
+Balkarn Gill,
 Momin Muhammad

 ## Data Source